Ted Bergman, SIL International and Bill Morrison, Joshua Project - November 2011

 The authors would appreciate feedback on the accuracy of the list.

 A note about the population figures: those who identify with the group ethnically are included only if they speak this language as their primary language.
 The estimates have been extrapolated to 2011 from the last date in which there was an actual enumeration by using the growth rate of the country as a whole.
 Obviously this results in only an approximate size.
 For that reason, rather than giving precise numbers we are stating the populations as

 Ted Bergman (PhD) has lived many years in Africa and coordinated language survey work internationally from 1983 to 2006.
 He is editor of SIL Electronic Survey Reports, is involved in sociolinguistic research in Asia, and is a research editor for Ethnologue.
-Bill Morrison (MBA) has managed the Joshua Project database of people groups over the past fourteen years.
+Bill Morrison (MBA) has managed the Joshua Project database of people groups over the past sixteen years.
 He was systems and programming manager at Campus Crusade for Christ and The Navigators for more than twenty years.